andyvand/sy201/README.md

 Class_Meeting | Name | Topic
 :-------------|:-----|:-------------
+09/20/18 | `cw18` | 6-week exam review.
+This directory is a placeholder.
 09/19/18 | `cw17` | In this class we started working on a program to decrypt a version of the *Gettysburg Address*.
 All the files necessary (including a README file) are located in this directory.
 09/18/18 | `cw16` | *Liang*, section 3.3 (p.
 67 - 72); 8.1, 8.2 (p.
 242 - 253).
 In this lab we continued advanced string processing techniques, and worked on a program to scan the `/etc/passwd` file; pull out certain fields; and print them to the screen using formatted output.
 This directory contains a template source code file (`.py`).
 It's mostly comments that are followed by this: `>> Your line of code here <<`.
 If you follow the instructions in the comments and write each line of code specified, you should be able to complete the entire project.
 Give it a try!
 Also included in this directory is another Python file of advanced string handling techniques.
 09/17/18 | `cw15` | *Liang*, section 3.3 (p.
 67 - 72); 8.1, 8.2 (p.
 242 - 253).
 In this class we started learning about advanced string processing techniques.
 Sample code from our classwork today is included in this directory.
 09/14/18 | `cw14` | In this class we mapped-out the flow chart for completing `pa03`.
 A .pdf copy of the flowchart is now available in `~/repo201/programming/pa03`.
 This directory (`cw14`) is just a placeholder.
 09/12/18 | `cw13` | In this class we continued work on the password cracking program.
 The files for that project are in `cw12`.
 This directory (`cw13`) is just a placeholder.
 09/11/18 | `cw12` | In this class we continued work on the histogram generator for the *Gettysburg Address*, and introduced `pa03` (Password Stretching).
 We also introduced the concepts of salting, hashing and stretching.
-My hashing slides are included in this folder, along with the template for the password cracker and the file of hashes.
+My hashing slides are included in this folder, along with the template for the password cracker, a file of hashes, and a README file.
 09/10/18 | `cw11` | *Liang* sections 13.1 through 13.2.
 Introduction to File I/O (Input/Output).
 Using the *Gettysburg Address* in a text file, we introduced opening files, reading and processing data, and closing files.
-This directory includes an executable file called `histogram` that counts the frequency of the letters in the `gettysburg.txt` file (also included).
+This directory includes a README file and an executable file called `histogram` that counts the frequency of the letters in the `gettysburg.txt` file (also included).
 09/07/18 | `cw10` | Loops Review.
 We discussed what to watch out for when using `sys.exit()` along with `try...except`.
 The example we used for this is called `try.py`.
 We also worked on an imaginary Lottery game called `Pick-4`.
-All files used in this class are in `cw10`, inclding a pdf version of the worksheet for `Pick-4`.
+All files used in this class are in `cw10`, inclding a README file for `Pick-4`.
 09/05/18 | `cw09` | More Loops!
 Today we spent most of the class period working on the *Dice Rolling* program.
-The worksheet for that, as well as the executable version of the program, is available in `cw09`.
+A README file and the executable version of the program are available in `cw09`.
 09/04/18 | `cw08` | *Liang* sections 5.4 through 5.6.
 Nested Loops.
 The code for Checkpoint 5.11 (on p.
 146) is included and is setup so you can un-comment and run individual sections.
-Also included is a worksheet (pdf) for Checkpoint 5.11 to help you keep track of the looping variables while you examine how they work.
+Also included is a README file for Checkpoint 5.11 to help you keep track of the looping variables while you examine how they work.
 08/31/18 | `cw07` | More loops and conditionals.
 Demo code includes *for* loops using `range(a,b)` (which goes from `a` to `b - 1`) as well as ranging across a string (the *Hello World* example).
 Sample code is also included for more complex *while* loops using exception handling, conditionals, user input, `break` statements, and formatted output.
 08/29/18 | `cw06` | Advanced output formatting and loops.
 Demo code includes: samples of various format types and simple loops.
 The Python formatting reference sheet is available in the `referenceLib` directory of the repo.
 08/28/18 | `cw05` | Exception handling using `try...except`.
 Demo code includes: a sample of `try...except`, exception handling for the adult / drinking age program, and an introduction to string formatting using `.format()`.
 A pdf copy of the *Exception Handling* slides is also included.